Land0fChocolate/NewEmeraldRomHack/README.md

 # Post Launch TODOs

-Possible future additions if I ever feel like doing more work on Energized Emerald.
+Possible future additions/changes.

 - Labels for ability description and IV/EV stats in Pokemon summary screen.
-- Pokedex to support regional variants
+- Pokedex to support regional variants.
 - Pokedex to have other data as well.
 Moves, base stats, evolution requirements, abilities?
 - Improve various art assets, mostly trainer pics.
 - The berry trees of the type resist berries should have their own colours.
 - Implement Zinnia's battle theme.
 Song is in game data, but not playing well.
 May be that I haven't figured out the right voicegroup or the song I chose isn't viable to use with GBA sound.
 Violin sound samples have been added as well just for this song.
 - Implement the multi-ability pop-up box in battles.
 The code is there, I just can't configure it right.
 - A contest side-quest with Lisia, much like in ORAS.
 - Perhaps a more interesting Winona berry giving event.
+It's a bit boring to just be given a berry.
 - Perhaps a more interesting Tate & Liza event to get Jirachi?
 - In-game resource that teaches the player braile.
 - Sort out the online/wireless features.
 Either find out how to make them work or remove them.
 - Better Game Corner games.
-Instead of crappy gambling, have fun minigames instead.
-Will be a ton of work though.
+May be a ton of work though.
+(Perhaps one could be a Battle Palace style battle where the Player places a bet?)
 - Better Battle Frontier level scaling.
 Open level puts opponent Pokemon to your highest level Pokemon.
 Should scale all Pokemon to a certain level.
 - Make Origin moves use their own PP. PP reduction is done in Battle Script Commands and I currently can't think of a way to differentiate Origin moves and normal moves in `Cmd_ppreduce`.
 Origin moves not using their own PP is currently a "feature" until this problem can be solved.
 - Increase number of PC Pokemon storage boxes.